rancher/elemental/docs/installation.md

 ## ISO Installation

 When booting from the ISO you will immediately be presented with the shell.
-The root password is hard coded to `ros` if needed.
+The root password is hard coded to `elemental` if needed.
 A SSH server will be running so realize that because of the __hard coded password this is an insecure system__ to be running on a public network.